Skip to main content

 4. The image is deployed to your configured regions.

 Build output streams to the Deployments tab in your project dashboard, so you can follow progress and diagnose failures in real time.
+The detection output appears at the top of the build logs, so you can see exactly which language and tool versions were chosen.

 Build configuration